rennis250/make_voronoi_textures/README.md

 # make_voronoi_textures
-Simple rust program that runs a GLSL shader to produce variations of voronoi textures
+Simple rust program that runs a GLSL shader to produce variations of multispectral voronoi textures